close

 But on average, you have to provide a rental charge of CAD50 to CAD100 every month.
 This particular includes charges for things like repairs, upkeeping, and installation.
 Apart from that, you must study the entire rental contract before signing it.
 Many businesses include extra expenses for repairs that are not mentioned in the contract or for service calls.

-All these costs will get added up over time.
+All these expenses will get added up over time.
 Here is a small illustration: “When the monthly rental charge of CAD75 becomes CAD1000 every year, in ten years it will become CAD10,000”.
-You should gain a proper understanding of the costs as it will let you decide whether or not leasing the heating equipment is the right choice for you.
+You should gain a clear understanding of the expenses, as this will help you decide whether leasing the heating equipment is the right choice for you.

 Renting a Furnace: Getting to Know the Benefits